 In the photo you can see the ugliest and most mismatched set of luggage ever.
-We had bright red, yellow, purple and green.
+We had bright red, yellow, pink and green.
 We did have two solid black bags – which we wrapped in a bright yellow cinch strap and added colored handles.
 Who would want these bags?
 And who would risk walking out of the airport with one?
 We could easily identify our bags at 500 meters!

 Luggage Claim Slips